Specifyapp/parsers/parsers/to-css-custom-properties/README.md

 # To CSS Custom Properties

 ## Description

-Transform design tokens in CSS Custom Properties.
+This parser helps you transform design tokens in CSS Custom Properties.

-Learn more about how to configure Specify in the API documentation: [https://specifyapp.com/developers/cli](https://specifyapp.com/developers/cli).
+Learn more about how to configure Specify in the API documentation: [https://specifyapp.com/developers](https://specifyapp.com/developers).

 ## Interface